krishna2/krishna2.github.io/books-read.md

 1. Tina Fey: Bossypants

+1. Prof. Robert Solomon: No Excuses: Existentialism and the Meaning of Life

 1. Albert-Laszlo Barabasi: The Formula: The Universal Laws of Success

 1. Bernard Roth: The Achievement Habit